bold-italic/volkl-catalogue/README.md

-# VOLKL Skis catalogue project
+# VÖLKL Skis catalogue project

-The Volkl Skis catalogue redesign project.
+The Völkl Skis catalogue redesign project.

 ## Description

-The Full Stack Next.js application for the redesigned Volkl skis catalogue seamlessly integrates Next.js for robust frontend development, MongoDB as the database backend, Material UI for a modern and responsive user interface, and leverages Cloudinary for efficient image management and delivery.
+The Full Stack Next.js application for the redesigned Völkl skis catalogue seamlessly integrates Next.js for robust frontend development, MongoDB as the database backend, Material UI for a modern and responsive user interface, and leverages Cloudinary for efficient image management and delivery.

 ## Demo